 *Minimum aggregate scores in the qualifications mentioned are required for entry.
 In addition, a student’s performance in the compulsory subjects may be considered depending on its relevance to the discipline.

-A 3-year psychology diploma from the following local polytechnics may be able to obtain up to 4 subject exemptions with approval from the university :-
+A 3-year psychology diploma from recognised polytechnics may be eligible for subject exemptions with approval from the University of Wollongong :-

 Ngee Ann Polytechnic - Diploma in Child Psychology & Early Education**

 Singapore Polytechnic - Diploma in HRM with Psychology**

 Republic Polytechnic - Diploma in Consumer Behaviour & Research**

 Advanced Standing (1.5 Years)

 Temasek Polytechnic – Diploma in Psychology

 Ngee Ann Polytechnic – Diploma In Psychology Studies (previously known as Diploma in Psychology & Community Services)**